October 10th, 2011 by Darren Cottingham

 Designed by Ford of Europe with assistance from rally partner M-Sport, the Fiesta RS WRC is based on the Fiesta S2000 rally car that won the Monte Carlo Rally.

 The go-hard Fiesta is preparing for its first shakedown run on gravel in Spain next week, though it has already conducted about 3,000 kms of testing with various engine set-ups.
 Ford WRC factory rivers Jari-Matti Latvala and Mikko Hirvonen will be piloting the test vehicles.
-Read the rest of this entry »
+Continue reading “2011 Ford Fiesta RS WRC unleashed with 1.6-litre engine” »

 Hybrid vehicles are the way of the future it would seem and while the Toyota Prius is hardly an excitement machine, hybrid tech will shortly be in many performance cars.
 The latest vehicle to be apparently receiving electric power is the next-generation Ford Focus RS.
 It’s another sign of things to come, that one of Europe’s hotest hatches may come with a hybrid drive set-up similar to that of the Peugeot Hybrid 4.